Updated March 28, 2018

 - There are several packages available at the BBB with varying perks.
 Review all that Disney offers before you call to make your appointment.

 - After your little one is dressed head-to-toe, you can continue the experience with the Capture the Magic option (for an additional fee).
 Photographs are taken in the back of the boutique by a PhotoPass photographer in a darling setting complete with carriage and woodland critters.
-If you purchase these photos (for $35), you will be given a code for the images so that you can add them to a PhotoPass package.
+If you purchase these prints (for $35), you will be given a code for the images so that you can add them to a PhotoPass package or to MaxPass.
 PhotoPass photographers are not out for the actual makeovers.
 Have your cell phone or camera ready for those.

 - Knight packages are available to boys and girls and princess makeovers are the same.
 If your little boy wants to be a princess for the day, he’s more than welcome.
 (More on that below.)